akmonengine/noisy/README.md

 - Roughness, the number of Octaves of the 3 Perlin Noise
 - Power, the scaling factor of the displacement

+#### Turbulence1D
+The Turbulence1D operator is similar to the Turbulence, except it uses only one Perlin Noise.
+This allows some different effect, more wave shaped.

 ### Result
 Once your generator is built, you can either fetch the value for one position:
 ```go